 If you like this material, you’ll love the course!

 This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of LSAT examples and problems, and feedback from LSAT experts to your questions.
 In addition, the powerful learning engine StudyDesk increases your learning efficiency by monitoring your progress and directing you to areas where you need further study.
-All for only $49.95!
-Sign up now.
+All for only $49.95!.
 Click the link above for more information or call 1-800-949-6175.